 Awhile back I had a post entitled “Be a woman of depth who leads the way.”
 In it, I shared my frustration with Christian women’s things…because they tend to be: devotional or “light” in nature, emotional/relational, or focused entirely on a women’s “role” as wife, mother or housewife.
 None of these things are bad, but women are more than this… and need more than this as well.
 In my post, I reference an article written by Lisa Robinson entitled “Why I think women need to study theology.”
 She also shares her frustrations with women’s ministry, and I appreciate her emphasis that precisely because women are more emotionally/relationally geared is why they need more objective teaching.

 Here is one such post: Why women don’t like women’s ministry.
+[Link no longer valid.]
 It is not that women’s ministry is all wrong, but that something is missing.
 The author highlights 3 things that need to be recognized in ministering to women.
 One is that we need to get better at focusing on general needs, instead of specific ones.
 Not all women are married with preschoolers.
 Not all women are going through menopause.
 Not all women are in college.
-We alienate so many women when we gear our ministry towards a specific life stage.
+We alienate many women when we gear our ministry towards a specific life stage.
 (Can’t we just come together as women and rest in our identity in Christ…instead of in our role or life stage?)
 I also appreciate her point that the women’s ministry shouldn’t be a rogue renegade in the church but should line up with the mission, vision, and values of the church.
-(Yes, it often seems like women ministries just do their own thing!)
+(Yes, it often seems like women ministries just do their own thing.)

 [On that note, there is always a risk of causing offense when speaking out on this issue.
 Some may see such concerns as condescending towards women.
 That’s not it at all.
 We are simply concerned that the traditional paradigm has not encouraged women to go deeper and serve in broader ways.
 Women are indeed strong and capable, yet too many women have failed to see their full potential for God’s kingdom because the status quo has limited their perspective.]